OBJECT OF SEQUENCE: The object of Sequence is to be the first to complete the needed sequences.

-Teams should split up evenly and each player or team takes a color of marker.
+Teams should split up evenly and each one player or team, takes a different color marker.
 Players should sit so that no two teammates sit next to one another.

 The board should be placed centrally as well as the draw deck, additional markers, and discards.

 According to the sequence game rules, the player left of the dealers starts the game.
 Play then proceeds in a clockwise direction.
 On a player’s turn, they will take a card of their choice from their hand and play it into their personal, face-up discard pile.

 Then you will then place one of your markers on the matching open space on the game board.
 You then draw a new card from the draw pile to their hand.